gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Getting rid of the `-mwindows` argument just gets us back to the original linker error, so I assume it's important.

-Reading more about `wMinMain` and it looks like I actually need to define that function myself.
-The linker was looking for `wWinMain` as the entry point to the program called by the C runtime's initialization code.
-Perhaps OCaml assumes that the entry point will be named `WinMain` which seems to be the entry point for windows C programs that don't accept unicode arguments whereas `wWinMain` is used when programs _do_ accept unicode arguments.
+Reading more about `wMinMain` and it looks like I was wrong assuming that we need to pass additional linker flags to tell the linker which shared library to look in.
+Rather, the linker was looking for `wWinMain` as the entry point to the program called by the C runtime's initialization code.
+I have to define it myself.
+Perhaps OCaml assumes that the entry point will be named `WinMain` which seems to be the entry point for Windows C programs that don't accept unicode arguments whereas `wWinMain` is used when programs _do_ accept unicode arguments (I think the "w" stands for "wide" as in "wide character" since unicode characters can be wider than a byte).
 For some reason depending on SDL seems to require that the entry point be `wWinMain`.
+I don't understand why.

 Following [these
 instructions](https://dune.readthedocs.io/en/latest/howto/override-default-entrypoint.html)